robin-vjc/robin-vjc.github.io/_posts/2017-12-5-approximate-solutions-to-milps.md

     [ 0.
 1. 1.]

-In this particular case we actually recovered the optimizer of the problem, which, as noted above, is indeed $x^\star = [0,1,1]$.
+In this particular case we actually recovered the optimizer of the problem, which, as noted above, is indeed $$x^\star = [0,1,1]$$.
 This is a lucky coincidence though.
 We can namely inspect the inner solutions recovered at earlier steps; these are also stored in the logger:

 ```python